-- 20.1 Salary and wage schedules for 2008-2009, 2009-2010, and 2010-11 are attached as Appendix "A".
-Wage schedules for the time periods listed above shall be frozen at the 2007-08 wage rates for the duration of this agreement with the implementation of the "flex day" provision found in section 7.9 of this agreement. - 20.2 Employees will advance to the next step on the salary schedule on July 1 of each year, within guidelines of 18.5. - 20.3 There shall be longevity pay available for qualified employees based on the following criteria: - 20.3.1 Employees who have completed 12 years of employment shall receive an additional wage increase based upon an amount which is equivalent to 3% of the Step I pay scale within the respective employee's classification.
+- year) at the 2010-11 wage level.
+For the 2012-13 school year all employees eligible for a step increase will be placed on the appropriate step and during the 2012-13 school year each eligible employee will be paid only 50% (half) of the value of the step increase from the 2011-12 step. - 20.3 There shall be longevity pay available for qualified employees based on the following criteria: NOTE: The above step schedule in section 20.2 also applies to the longevity steps shown below for the 2011-12 and 2012-13 school years. - 20.3.1 Employees who have completed 12 years of employment shall receive an additional wage increase based upon an amount which is equivalent to 3% of the Step I pay scale within the respective employee's classification.
 The qualification for and payment of this additional wage shall be made in accordance with the same guidelines that have been utilized in the past with respect to an employee's qualifications for a step increase. - 20.3.2 The longevity pay of 3% as determined in subparagraph 1 above shall continue during the employee's 14th and 15th years of service. - 20.3.3 Upon completing 15 years of employment, the employee shall be entitled to an additional wage increase equivalent to 5.5% of the Step I pay scale within the respective classification of the employee.
 Qualification for and payment of this increase shall be in accordance with the same procedures employed with respect to an employee's eligibility for a Step increase.
-Thereafter employees with more than 15 years seniority shall be entitled to longevity pay as above computed, at the rate of 5.5% of the Step I pay scale within the respective classification of the employee, until the employee completes 20 years of employment.

-- 20.3.4 Upon completing 20 years of employment, the employee shall be entitled to an additional wage increase equivalent to 6.0% of the Step 1 pay scale within the respective classification of the employee.
+Thereafter employees with more than 15 years seniority shall be entitled to longevity pay as above computed, at the rate of 5.5% of the Step I pay scale within the respective classification of the employee, until the employee completes 20 years of employment. - 20.3.4 Upon completing 20 years of employment, the employee shall be entitled to an additional wage increase equivalent to 6.0% of the Step 1 pay scale within the respective classification of the employee.
 Qualification for and payment of this increase shall be in accordance with the same procedures employed with respect to an employee's eligibility for a Step increase.
 Thereafter employees with more than 20 years seniority shall be entitled to longevity pay as above computed, at the rate of 6.0% of the Step I pay scale within the respective classification of the employee. - 20.4 Summer school teacher assistant pay rates to be established per the attached Exhibit "A" salary schedule at Class I up to step 4.
 The pay rate would not change on July 1 to the new schedule, but would remain the same for the current position for the entire summer. - 20.5 Effective August 26, 2002, employees who are assigned to perform the following health related services: catheterizations, tube feeding, injections, suctioning or special toileting, will be paid an additional premium of \$1.00 per hour in addition to the employee's regular wages for all time in which the employee performs such health related services with a guaranteed minimum of 2 hours a day for the employee performing the service, the employee shall be responsible to document such time on a form as directed by the District. (note: This provision does not provide premium wage for observers.)